 Christin Butler, Director of Education and Classroom Teacher

-Christin holds an MA in Foreign and Second Language Education from Ohio State University, a CELTA certificate from Cambridge University, and a B.A in English with a minor in Spanish from Indiana University, where she also spent a semester studying abroad at The National University of Costa Rica.
-She is continuing her education with coursework at Ohio University and professional development workshops in early childhood education.
+Christin graduated summa cum laude with an MA in Foreign and Second Language Education from Ohio State University, has a CELTA certificate from Cambridge University, and graduated a B.A in English with a minor in Spanish from Indiana University, where she also spent a semester studying abroad at The National University of Costa Rica.
+She has continued her education with coursework at Ohio University in curriculum and child development and by participating in professional development workshops in early childhood education.

 An avid reader, Christin studies widely on learning, education, creativity, and development.
-She is particularly interested in play, reflective teaching, nature-based learning, inquiry-based learning, the development of self-regulation, and risk-taking in children.
+She is particularly interested in play, reflective teaching, nature-based learning, inquiry-based learning and teaching, the development of self-regulation, and risk-taking in children.
 More broadly, Christin seeks to honor the uniqueness of childhood and to promote the value of play throughout the human lifespan.